taikiy/kernel/README.md

 -rw-r--r--  1 taiki  staff   512B Jan 29 20:38 boot.bin
 ```

-3. You can disassemble the bin file to see the contents
+You can disassemble the bin file to see the contents.

 ```
 > ndisasm ./boot.bin`